 Test kits will come with specific instructions, but generally they will need to be placed in the lowest utilized part of the house.
 Tests should be conducted during the heating season since the highest levels of radon typically occur during the winter.
 If living patterns in the house change and a lower level of the home is used, the home should be retested on that level.
 The test device will be left in place for a designated amount of time, from 2 days to up to 90 days for short-term tests, and then repackaged and sent to a certified lab for analysis.
 For a short-term test, windows on all levels and all outside doors should be left closed for the entire test period (called “closed building conditions”).
 For a test period lasting less than 4 days, closed building conditions must be maintained for at least 12 hours prior to beginning the test and for the duration of the test.

-For more detailed information about testing your home for radon call the Radon Assessment Unit (see below for contact information) for guidance.
+For more detailed information about testing your home for radon, refer to the Testing your Home for Radon fact sheet or call the Radon Hotline at (800) 723-6695 for more information.
 The EPA also provides two online resources that may be helpful: A Citizen's Guide to Radon and the Home Buyer's and Seller's Guide to Radon.

 How can the risk be reduced?

 If radon levels in your home are confirmed to be above the EPA's action level a mitigation system should be installed.
 Mitigation systems work to redirect radon gas and vent it away from the house.
-To find a contractor in Massachusetts who can install a radon mitigation system, call the Radon Assessment Unit for assistance (see below for contact information), or visit the websites of the American Association of Radon Scientists and Technologists (AARST), www.aarst.org, and the National Radon Safety Board (NRSB), www.nrsb.org.
+See the Fixing Radon in Your Home fact sheet to learn more about mitigation.
+To find a contractor in Massachusetts who can install a radon mitigation system, call the Radon Hotline at (800) 723-6695 or visit the websites of the American Association of Radon Scientists and Technologists (AARST), and the National Radon Safety Board (NRSB).
 These two organizations certify radon measurement and mitigation professionals.

 If you are a smoker, your risk of developing lung cancer from long-term radon exposure is almost 10 times higher than someone who has never smoked.
-Contact the MA Tobacco Cessation and Prevention Program's Smoker's Helpline at 1-800-QUITNOW to receive more information on quitting smoking.
-You can also visit their website at http://makesmokinghistory.org/
+Visit the MA Tobacco Cessation and Prevention Program website or call the Smoker's Helpline at 1-800-QUITNOW to receive more information on quitting smoking.

 How is radon tracked?